Qoojoe/zotero-obsidian-annotation-export-template/README.md

 - I have overwritten a file I modified by importing it again from Zotero!
 Are my changes gone?
 	- Obsidian has a native file recovery plug-in.
 Look for "file recovery" in the command palette while in the overwritten file and check the available versions.
 If an older version has been saved, you can select "Restore"
 		- I recommend moving modified files to a separate folder, there they will no longer be overwritten, if you import the same text from Zotero
+- Why are comments automatically turned Italic?
+	- To differentiate them visually more from the annotated text.
+Can be easily removed.
 ## Known issues
 - Editing the properties of a template in Obsidian can cause weird behavior where Obsidian "auto-formats" values of a property (e.g. {{value}} becomes '{ value }')
 	- Solution: Edit in external text editor.
 I recommend Kate.